U.S. Justice Dept sues Oklahoma university over transgender professor

 “The University is confident in its legal position and its adherence to all applicable employment laws,” it said, adding it had been advised not to discuss specifics of the case.

-The complaint said Tudor taught in the English department and was terminated from the university in 2011 after the school denied her tenure.
+The complaint said Tudor, a male-to-female transgender who had taught in the English department, was terminated from the university in 2011 after the school denied her tenure.

-A lawyer for Tudor said it was the first time the university had denied an English professor’s application for tenure and promotion after a favorable tenure recommendation from a promotion committee and the department chair.

 “We will not allow unfair biases and unjust prejudices to prevent transgender Americans from reaching their full potential as workers and as citizens,” Attorney General Eric Holder said in a statement.